-Top merchant fleets of the world by market value in bill.
-USD by segments as of 2016
+Top 10 merchant fleets of the world by market value in bill.
+USD by segments as of 2017

 Norwegian-controlled fleet by number of ships

-Norwegian-controlled foreign-going fleet composition as of 1 October 2017, by number of ships
+Norwegian-controlled foreign-going fleet composition as of 1 January 2018, by number of ships

-The Norwegian maritime offshore value chain is complete and Norway is one of the world’s largest maritime offshore nations.
+The maritime offshore value chain is complete and Norway is one of the world’s largest maritime offshore nations.
 Members of the Norwegian Shipowners’ Association control more than 50 mobile offshore units, most of them drilling rigs, and the most advanced and modern offshore fleet in the world, consisting of 550 vessels.

 Average age of vessels in the Norwegian-controlled fleet

 The average age of the Norwegian foreign-going fleet has gone down by roughly three years since 2008, to an average age of 10 years at 1 January 2018.

 Both Norwegian-registered and foreign-registered vessels are getting slightly younger, indicating that the hole fleet are undergoing continuous renewal, both through deliveries of new ships and second hand sales, aided by sale of ships for recycling.

 Norwegian-controlled foreign-going orderbook by country of built as of 1 January 2018

 Most vessels are being built in China and South-Korea, while only a handful of vessels are being built in Japan and Norway.
 In addition, nine other countries have a total of 15 vessels on order.